Beauty During The Elizabethan Times

 What about eyes and their eyebrows? : Kohl was used by people in the Elizabethan Era to outline their eyes and make them look darker.
 A sign of aristocracy during that time was to have arched and thin eyebrows that created a high forehead.
 To make their eyes sparkly and larger, a chemical named Belladonna was also used.
 Eyebrows were plucked to achieve their desired look.

 Hair Queen Elizabeth had reddish hair.
 Thus people started to dye their hair in to a reddish shade.
 Fair hair during that time was considered fashionable.
 People used different bleaching agents to make their hair fair like- Saffron, celadine,cumin seeds and even urine!
 Wigs were also used to get that fair hair look.
-Their hard was curled tightly from the front.
+Their head was curled tightly from the front.
 Hair was adorned with jewels and head pieces.
 Only rich people could afford them as they were very costly.

 Cheeks and Lips: Rogue cheeks and lips were very popular in the Elizabethan era and has become very strong part of the history of lip makeup.Women to achieve them used plants like madder that had red roots.
 Animal dyes like cochineal were also used.
 Egg white and ochres were mixed and applied to the cheeks.